wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 ### Consuming Continuations

-There are three different ways in which continuations are consumed:
-`cont.{resume,throw,bind}`.
-A continuation is resumed with a particular handler with `cont.resume`.
-A continuation is aborted with `cont.throw`.
+There are three different ways in which continuations are consumed (`resume,resume_throw,cont.bind`).
+A continuation is resumed with a particular handler with `resume`.
+A continuation is aborted with `resume_throw`.
 A continuation is partially applied with `cont.bind`.

-In order to ensure that continuations are one-shot, `cont.{resume,throw,bind}` destructively modify the continuation object such that any subsequent use of the same continuation object will result in a trap.
+In order to ensure that continuations are one-shot, `resume,resume_throw,cont.bind` destructively modify the continuation object such that any subsequent use of the same continuation object will result in a trap.